MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/manage-privacy-controls.md

 - If you choose ***Neither***, no diagnostic data about Office client software running on the user’s device is sent to Microsoft.
 This option, however, significantly limits Microsoft’s ability to detect, diagnose, and remediate problems that your users may encounter when using Office.

-If you disable or don’t configure this policy setting, both optional and required diagnostic data is sent to Microsoft.
+If you disable or don’t configure this policy setting, both optional and required diagnostic data are sent to Microsoft.

 For more information about diagnostic data, see the following: